 Visualizing the Virus is particularly committed to making visible the stories and connections that are not otherwise so visible.

-We have a wide network of collaborators and are particularly grateful to the Max-Planck Kunsthistorisches Institute, the University of Global Health Equity in Rwanda, the Department of History at Princeton University, PACE Center for Civic Engagement at Princeton for their collaborations.
+With a wide network of collaborators, the project team is particularly grateful to the Max-Planck Kunsthistorisches Institute, the University of Global Health Equity in Rwanda, the Department of History at Princeton University, PACE Center for Civic Engagement at Princeton for their collaborations.

 - Mel Y. Chen (Gender & Disability Studies, University of California, Berkeley)